Prosperous Future — Nordic-Baltic Civil Society Grant Programme

 - Funding Goal

-- Support civil society cooperation projects in the Nordic-Baltic region spanning democracy, human rights, sustainability, innovation, and digitalisation
+- Support civil society cooperation projects promoting democratic development, sustainability, and green transition across the Nordic-Baltic region

 - Funding Amount